yashtomar15/yashtomar15/README.md

 <br />

 I am **Yash Tomar** . a Tech enthusiast.
-I love to build apps that are interesting and useful.
+I love to build apps that are meaningful and useful.

 🌱 I’m currently learning **MERN Stack And DSA.**
 <br />